 Those different community and cultured people believe in their unique religion, culture and their living style.
 That’s why it became possible to know Kathmandu as ‘CITY OF TEMPLES’.
 Because of rich culture and traditions we have right world cultural heritages in Nepal.
 All community has own festivals, different calendar and many festivals.
+Trekking Experts assist you to witness the unique festivals of Nepal.
 Given below are some of most popular festivals of Nepal:

 Nepali New Year: Nepali New Year is celebrated as per the Nepali Calendar.
 It is national new yea of Nepal and it lies in mid-April.